MashaAndreieva/My-Portfolio/final-project-part-three.md

 # Changes made since Part II

 As I was heading to my part-time job interview near Residence on Fifth, I passed a food pantry which reminded me of a personal experience I had there.
-It made me realize that addressing food insecurity on college campuses would resonate more with me and the audience for my presentation in class.
+It made me realize that addressing food insecurity on college campuses would resonate more with me and the audience for my presentation in class, which is the reason why I changed my topic (my original topic was “Electric Vehicle Adoption Rates and Charging Infrastructure Development in Rural vs. Urban Areas in Pennsylvania).

-In Part 1 my original topic was “Electric Vehicle Adoption Rates and Charging Infrastructure Development in Rural vs. Urban Areas in Pennsylvania”.
-However I decided to switch to “Food Insecurity Among College Students” because it allowed me to improve the narrative flow between sections and create a cohesive story.
+In Part 3 I improved the narrative flow between sections and created a cohesive story.

 Here is how the narrative unfolds: